avaines/Random-Powershell-Scripts/Microsoft/README.md

 Start-UPNRemediation =>
 	Compares a CSV with a given active directory OU, checks the UPN against a list and replaces with the desired UPN with a lot of checking

+Start-LabADPopulate =>
+	A script to populate a lab environment with pretend users